Mizuki, the one left behind by Reiji and everyone else during the battle against Rajas, grits her teeth.

 Everyone swallows in anticipation to Titania’s question revolving around, “That.”

 “White Flame-dono, about the question you asked Rajas after he was driven against a wall, are you acquainted with the one responsible for this current situation?”

 Felmenia takes quiet notice of her surroundings and guesses as to how many people are watching her.

 “What kind of man is he?
 What is his name?”
-Graziela is the one who steps forward to ask.
+Graziella is the one who steps forward to ask.
 She’s interested?
 No, why wouldn’t she be interested?
-Graziela emits an oppressive atmosphere with her question, but Felmenia neither falters nor breaks her silence.
+Graziella emits an oppressive atmosphere with her question, but Felmenia neither falters nor breaks her silence.

 “I am sorry, I cannot answer that.”